-$$P_i = \Pr{ob(U_i > U_j)}^{"j^1 i}$$ Equation 2
+$$P_i = \Pr{ob(U_i > U_j)} \forall j \neq i$$ Equation 2

 Therefore, the probability that the respondent will choose alternative i is the probability that the utility of that alternative is greater than any of the other alternatives in the choice set.
-The multinomial logit model is arguably the most widely used discrete choice models and is referred to as the 'workhorse' of choice models (Hensher et al, 2005).
+The multinomial logit model is arguably the most widely used discrete choice models and is referred to as the 'workhorse' of choice models (18).
+This sub-section deals with the main features of this model.
+The model is based on the assumption that the random term, ε_i , is identically and independently distributed or Gumbel distributed.
+This results in the probability of choosing an alternative as expressed in Equation 3.